frankelavsky/academic_homepage/_posts/2025-06-15-baby-blender.md

 ## Personal benefits of the Super Productionizer
 SP™ makes me work faster!!
 Arguably, I'm at least two or three times as efficient as I used to be now.
 And my dongle company needs to make more dongles!
 It's absurd to ask a worker to be less efficient.

 At the end of the day, The Incentives are to be more productive.
 And SP™ gets a lot more done.
 I'm two or three times as fast with SP™ than before.
+So stop asking me to have "other" incentives.
+(LOL?? what does that even mean???)

 People have tried to argue that "morality" should be an incentive - as if something as personal and selfish as that should interfere with dongle production!
 Again, these social media influencers only care about themselves, making themselves out to be some kind of holier-than-thou justice warrior who is unable to do the hard work of dongle-production-button-pressing that I do all day from my dongle-desk™.